 - End--Emphasize the outcome in a way that supports your theme.

-If you want to see how a story embedded in a manuscript can help make a point, check this month's Life Support column, House Calls.
+If you want to see how a story embedded in a manuscript can help make a point, check my Life Support column, House Calls.
 Halfway through you'll find an account of my visit to a veterinarian.
 I use it to illustrate how unchecked egos, reliance on pattern recognition and preoccupation with control can adversely affect customer service and compromise diagnoses.

 Use an analogy.
 Analogies are comparisons between two concepts or events with a common thread.
 Sometimes we add analogies to support arguments.
 In my world, supervision of EMS by corporate security--a department with a mostly unrelated mission--is analogous to the above-mentioned fire/EMS example.